0xLeo/gesture-mouse-control/README.md

 Control computer cursor by using a webcam and gestures using geometric methods.
 No other equipment required.
 Still at early stage -- adding classes to get my job done.
 Functionality I need, as Python classes is:
 - [x] Adaptive skin detector
-- [ ] grabcut as alternative/ enhancer for skin detector?
+- [x] grabcut as alternative/ enhancer for skin detector?
+Used as ground truth generator.
 - [x] Interactive image cropper to extract a skin sample (MouseRoi.py)
 - [x] Lucas-Kanade tracker to track hand features (LkTracker.py)
 - [ ] Contour, convex hull finder, gesture estimator
 - [ ] Face removal module
-- [ ] max inscribed circle and min enclosing circle for arms
-- [ ] Hand centroid estimator
+- [ ] Hand centre estimator.
+Centroid?
+Max inscribed circle?
 - [ ] Library to interface with cursor
 - [ ] Unit tests